 A Safer, More Precise Way to Diagnose Prostate Cancer with Transperineal Biopsy

-Dr. Zeyad Schwen joins the Butts & Guts podcast and shares key information about a procedure known as transperineal biopsy.
+Dr. Zeyad Schwen joins the Butts and Guts podcast and shares key information about a procedure known as transperineal biopsy.
 Learn about this safe, more precise way to diagnose prostate cancer, as well as other innovative treatment options, during this episode.

 A Safer, More Precise Way to Diagnose Prostate Cancer with Transperineal Biopsy

 Dr. Scott Steele: Hi again, everyone.
-And welcome to another Butts & Guts episode.
+And welcome to another Butts and Guts episode.
 I'm your host, Scott Steel, the chair of colorectal surgery here at the Cleveland Clinic in beautiful Cleveland, Ohio.
 Super excited today to have Dr. Zeyad Schwen, a urologic oncologist in the Glickman Urological and Kidney Institute.
 Zeyad, welcome to Butts And Guts.

 Dr. Zeyad Schwen: Thanks for having me on.
 Really enjoy the name of your podcast by the way.